 Tempered glass is far more common when it comes to fireplace doors!
 Since you shouldn’t burn your fireplace with the fireplace doors closed, tempered glass isn’t exposed to the extreme heat that could potentially damage or shatter it.
 It tends to be less expensive than ceramic glass, making it easier to replace damaged panels on your fireplace door.

 There are many benefits to both ceramic and tempered glass.
-For example, with ceramic glass you get a glass that’ll handle extreme temperatures, more so than any other glass.
+For example, with ceramic glass, you get a glass that’ll handle extreme temperatures, more so than any other glass.
 Tempered glass is more economical and pretty durable as well.
 Most ceramic glass has a lower CTE, meaning it won’t expand as much.
 While this can be a nice benefit, it doesn’t really apply to most fireplace doors and only matters with fire products that get very hot.
-Ultimately it all depends on what you have and what you want, but to avoid violating warranty and potentially damaging your fireplace door, remember to only put the type of glass on your door that it’s designed for.
-If your zero-clearance fireplace door has tempered glass (they all do) please don’t order ceramic glass.
+Ultimately it all depends on what you have and what you want, but to avoid violating the warranty and potentially damaging your fireplace door, remember to only put the type of glass on your door that it’s designed for.
+If your zero-clearance fireplace door has tempered glass (they all do) please don’t order the ceramic glass.
 The same thing applies to your fire product that uses ceramic glass!

 Let us know how we can help make your fire products safe today!
 Our sister site, Fast Replacement Glass, has everything you need to repair your ceramic or tempered fireplace glass!
 We have U.S. based customer service is trained in fireplaces and fire products, so we can help direct you to the product you need to make your fireplace safe for years to come.